 Command 323 returns the preact value for the specified setpoint in floating-point format.
 This command is valid only when the setpoint is configured and requires a preact value.
+Batch status is returned in place of the indicator status

-4.0 Specifications
+5.0 Specifications